Growing Peppers is Easy, Adding Color and Taste to Your Garden

 Chill with the sweet peppers

 Crunchy, juicy bell peppers are a hit with everyone from kids on up.
 Red bell peppers are green bell peppers that have completely ripened.
-Our Golden Cal Wonder and Sweet Chocolate hold their name colors when ripe.
 Sweet Purple Beauty bell peppers are smaller than their cousins -- known as "salad bells" they're the cherry tomatoes of the bell pepper group.
-Don't want to choose?
+Don't know which peppers to choose?
 Nardellos don't look like bell peppers (they have a long, thin shape) but their thinner flesh and slightly stronger flavor make them a pepper to add to your garden.
 They are wonderful in pasta dishes and sauces.